atamai-labs/Atamai.Slice/README.md

 ## Notes / Thoughts
 - What if we have slices and a generated registration in an assembly that isn't the main startup assembly?
-  - Adding something like a "dummy" method `App.AddSlice().AddAssemblyFromType<Type>` that just touches the type should work since it will invoke the `ModuleInitializer` on the `GeneratedAtamaiSliceRegistrations` from that assembly.
+  - Adding something like a "dummy" method `App.AddSlice().AddAssemblyFromType<Type>` that just touches the type should work since it will invoke the `ModuleInitializer` on the `GeneratedApiSliceRegistrations` from that assembly.

 ## Todo
 - [ ] Validate if this idea is something that should exist